Unrelenting storm system heads to Midwest with damaging winds and possible tornadoes - KESQ

 (CNN) — Destructive hail, winds and a few tornadoes could thrash communities in parts of the Midwest Tuesday as a relentless storm system continues to tear a path across the US this week.

-More than 15 million people across Iowa, Illinois, Wisconsin and Missouri are under an enhanced, or Level 3 or 5, severe weather threat Tuesday, the Storm Prediction Center said.
+More than 22 million people across the region are under an enhanced, or Level 3 or 5, severe weather threat Tuesday, the Storm Prediction Center said.
 Storms are expected to reach their peak strength during the afternoon and carry into Tuesday night.

-The biggest area of concern is concentrated in southeast Iowa, northwest Illinois and northeastern Missouri, which are under a Level 4 of 5 threat.
+The biggest area of concern is concentrated in much of Iowa, northwest Illinois, southwest Wisconsin and northern Missouri, which are under a Level 4 of 5 threat.

-Strong wind gusts and hail are the main threats across the Midwest Tuesday, though tornadoes with a strength of EF2 or higher could also strike some areas, the Storm Prediction Center said.
+Tornadoes, some stronger than EF2, as well as strong wind gusts and hail as large as tennis balls are the main threats across the Midwest Tuesday, the Storm Prediction Center said.

+Later Tuesday afternoon and evening, wind gusts as strong as 90 mph could blow through the region.
+The gales threaten to knock out electricity if they damage trees and power lines in their path.

-Though they are not in the bullseye of the storm, cities including Milwaukee, Kansas City, Omaha, Madison and Des Moines are also at risk of seeing severe weather.
-Lower chances of severe storms spread from Texas to Michigan, including Dallas, Oklahoma City, St. Louis, Minneapolis, Chicago and Detroit.
+Though they are not in the bullseye of the storm, cities including Chicago, Milwaukee, Kansas City, Omaha and Madison are also at risk of seeing severe weather.
+Lower chances of severe storms spread from Texas to Michigan, including Dallas, Oklahoma City, St. Louis, Minneapolis and Detroit.

+Flash flooding triggered by heavy rainfall also poses a threat for parts of Iowa, Minnesota, Wisconsin and Nebraska, where flood watches are in effect Tuesday.
+Rainfall totals of 1 to 3 inches are possible with some places eyeing totals of up to 5 inches.

 The powerful storm system arrives in the Midwest after hurtling through the central US on Sunday and Monday, stirring up reports of more than a dozen tornadoes and several damaged homes across the region.
 Rounds of severe storms have been making their way across the US over the past week, including a devastating storm that struck Houston on Thursday, leaving hundreds of thousands of residents without power for days amid a stifling heat wave.